High-entropy alloy: Hardness and related modulus values

 For nitride-HEAFs, Huang et al. prepared (AlCrNbSiTiV)N films and investigated the effect of nitrogen content on structure and mechanical properties.
 They found that both values of hardness (41 GPa) and elastic modulus (360 GPa) reached a maximum when RN = 28%.
 The (AlCrMoTaTiZr)Nx film deposited at RN = 40% with the highest hardness of 40.2 GPa and elastic modulus of 420 GPa.
 Chang et al. fabricated (TiVCrAlZr)N on silicon substrates under different RN = 0 ~ 66.7%.
 At RN = 50%, the hardness and elastic modulus of the films reached maximum values of 11 and 151 GPa.
 Liu et al. studied the (FeCoNiCuVZrAl)N HEAFs and increased the RN ratio from 0 to 50%.
 They observed both values of hardness and elastic modulus exhibited maxima of 12 and 166 GPa with an amorphous structure at RN = 30%.
 Other related nitride-based HEAFs are summarized in Table 2.
-Compared to pure metallic HEAFs (Table 1), most nitride-based films have larger hardness and elastic muduls due to the formation of binary compound consisting of nitrogen.
-However, there are still some films possessing relatively low hardness, which are smaller than 20 GPa, The reason is the inclusion of non-nitride-forming elements.
+Compared to pure metallic HEAFs (Table 1), most nitride-based films have larger hardness and elastic modulus due to the formation of binary compound consisting of nitrogen.
+However, there are still some films possessing relatively low hardness, which are smaller than 20 GPa because of the inclusion of non-nitride-forming elements.

-Until now, there are lots of studies focused on the HEAFs and designed different compositions and techniques.
+There have been many studies focused on the HEAFs and designed different compositions and techniques.
 The grain size, phase transformation, structure, densification, residual stress, and the content of nitrogen, carbon, and oxygen also can affect the values of hardness and elastic modulus.
-Therefore, they still delve into the correlation between the microstructures and mechanical properties and the related applications.
+Therefore, they still delve into the correlation between the microstructures and mechanical properties and their related applications.

 Table 1.
 The published papers regarding the pure metallic HEAFs and their phase, hardness and related modulus values via magnetron sputtering method.

 Table 2.
 Current publications regarding the nitride-based HEAFs and their structures, the related hardness and elastic modulus values.